craiglittle/hello_sign/README.md

 end
 ```

+## Supported Ruby interpreters

+This gem officially supports and is tested against the following Ruby interpreters:

+* MRI 1.9.2
+* MRI 1.9.3
+* MRI 2.0.0
+* JRuby in 1.9 mode
+* Rubinius in 1.9 mode

+It should also work on Ruby 1.8.7 interpreters.
+However, since Ruby 1.8.7 will [no longer be supported](http://www.ruby-lang.org/en/news/2011/10/06/plans-for-1-8-7/) after June 2013, this gem will not be developed with 1.8.7 compatabiliy as a goal.

 ## Contributing
 Pull requests welcome.
 Please squash sloppy commits aggressively and follow [Tim Pope's guidelines][tim_pope_guidelines] on commit messages.